Will termites get into food stored in your kitchen cabinets?

 So, how do you spot these sneaky invaders?
 Look for signs like tiny holes in packaging, droppings that resemble sawdust, or even the sound of munching if you’re really lucky.
 If you notice any of these red flags, it’s time to take action.
 Start by cleaning out your pantry—throw away any infested food and vacuum up any debris.
 It’s like spring cleaning, but with a sense of urgency!

-READ How to build pull out shelves for kitchen cabinets?
+READ How to refinish and paint kitchen cabinets?

 Prevention is key, too.
 Store your food in airtight containers to keep those little munchers at bay.
 Think of it as putting your snacks in a fortress!
 Also, keep an eye on moisture levels in your pantry, as termites love damp environments.
 A dehumidifier can be your best friend here.